CrevsDaak/7c-galileo/readme.txt

 V. Items
 -----------------------

-Gem Bow
+Gem Bow +1
 Short Bow
-Damage: 1d6 +1
-THAC0: +1
+Damage: Arrow Base Damage + 6d6 Lingering Burning Damage if the user is killed by Gibberling while Swapping a Gem.
+Hehe.

+(But for realzis.
 Right-click in inventory and use the "Swap Gem" button to equip different gems to the Gem Bow.
-Each gem supplies a different special effect.
+Each gem supplies a different special effect.)

-Vesper +1
+?????
-Returning Throwing Dagger
+Throwing Dagger
-Damage: 1d4 +1, +1 Cold Damage
-THAC0: +1

-Cyrrollalee's Gift
+Damage: Obviously less than your girlfriend's words.
+Ouuuch.
+To Hit Armor Class ZERO = oh yeah bb

+?????
-Buckler Shield +1
+Buckler Shield +69 of chatspamkappa123
-Special: Immune to Fear
+Special: Immunity to Angry Koalas and Loose Lawnmovers

 Next statement is false.
 Previous statement is false.